 1. Consider a location with low cost of living

 When you apply for medical residency, one way to save money is to pick an area with a low cost of living.
 If you decide on a residency in New York City or San Francisco, you can expect your living expenses like rent and food to be much higher than if you are in Charlotte or Denver for example. $10 bucks don’t go a long way in the Big Apple but might fit your daily budget in a smaller town.

 2. Find out if your hospital provides subsidized housing

-Many hospitals provide subsidized housing.
+Many hospitals offer subsidized housing.
 A lot of these apartments are conveniently located near your hospital, and you will save money on rent and transportation.
 Also, you might be able to get an extra 15-20 minutes of sleep just because you are right next door.

 Often these spots are limited.
 Check if you qualify and apply early.
 Don’t wait until the last minute.

 3. Get a roomy

 If you spend six out of seven days in the hospital, you might as well have a roommate.
 You can split the bills.
 If you are on good terms with your roommate, you can even shop together at Costco or Sam’s club.
 They sell in bulk at very competitive prices.
 If you have a buddy to split the large packages, you can save a lot of money on your meals and other necessities.

 4. Set up a budget

 This is an important one.
 Medical residents get an average salary for the number of hours spent in the job.
 Since you won’t have much time later on, before you start your residency, do your budget.
-Go over your salary from the hospital and your basic expenses.
+Go over your salary from the hospital and your necessary expenses.
 Make sure that all numbers add up.
 Also, start setting up an emergency fund.
 You never know what life will present.